Mobile pre-school contract guidelines

 Mobile preschools that meet the eligibility criteria are able to ‘opt in' to a fixed term four year contract.
 The contract will include a new loading, up to a maximum of $35,000, in recognition of the additional costs of providing mobile preschool services.
 This will be in addition to the Preschool Funding Model funding.
 The contract will also include Preschools for Sustainable Communities funding, if applicable.

 The Department of Education began offering mobile contracts to individual mobile service providers from January 2016.
-Contracts will be offered commencing 1 January 2016 and ending on 31 December 2019.
-If a mobile enters a contract after 1 January 2016, the contract will be for a period of up to four years with an end date of 31 December 2019.
+Contracts were initially offered for the period 1 January 2016 to 31 December 2019.
+Mobile contracts have now been extended to 31 December 2020.

 Each eligible mobile preschool will be offered a mobile contract that includes the Preschool Funding Model base rate funding and a mobile loading (up to a maximum of $35,000).
 As with the Preschool Funding Model base rate funding, the mobile loading will be subject to both operational scaling (according to the amount a service operates below the standard six hour preschool day and/or 40 weeks a year) and funding cap scaling (when the number of total enrolments exceeds the funding cap).
 For example, if 6% operational scaling applies to the Preschool Funding Model base rate funding, 6% scaling will also be applied to the mobile loading.
 The contract will also include Preschools for Sustainable Communities funding, if applicable.